GlenKPeterson/Paguro/README.md

 // Transform each item into exactly one new item using the given function View<U> map(Function<T,U> func)

-// Add more items at the end of this view
+// Add items to the end of this view
 View<T> append(View<T> pv)

-// Add more items at the beginning of this view View<T> prepend(View<T> pv)
+// Add items to the beginning of this view
+View<T> prepend(View<T> pv)

 // Transform each item into zero or more new items using the given function